stackbit-projects/myrxmobileapp-4d8b8/content/pages/index.md

     content: >
       My Rx Device provides a better way to manage your health devices, find usage information and contact device manufacturers.
-Save on medicare and enjoy same benifts while away from your pharmacist.
+Save on medicare and enjoy same benifts while away from your healthcare provider.
     actions:
       - label: App Store
         url: /pricing